The Scorpion’s Crown and its stellar neighborhood

-Category: Space Hits: 0The Scorpion’s Crown consists of 3 stars: Acrab, Dschubba, and Fang.
+Category: Space Hits: 14The Scorpion’s Crown consists of 3 stars: Acrab, Dschubba, and Fang.
 They are, along with Antares and many other stars in the upper part of Scorpius, part of the Scorpius-Centaurus Association.
 Image via Stellarium.

 Scorpius the Scorpion is one of the easiest constellations to see in the sky.
 It’s a large J-shaped figure.
 The bright red star Antares lies at the Scorpion’s heart.
 A curved arc of three stars – Acrab, Dschubba, and Fang – mark the Scorpion’s head.
 They’re known as the Crown of the Scorpion.
 The upper part of Scorpion – Antares at the heart, and the three stars at the Crown – are beautiful to look at and also fascinating to contemplate.
 Antares and these three stars are part of a nearby grouping of young stars known as the Scorpius–Centaurus Association.Look for the constellation Scorpius in the south on July evenings.
 If you’re in the Southern Hemisphere, look overhead.
 You’ll see the 3 stars in the Scorpion’s Crown in the curved line of stars above Antares.View larger. | The Scorpius-Centaurus Association spans 4 constellations: Lupus, Centaurus, Crux and the upper part of Scorpius.
 Image via Stellarium.